 First of all, if you are moving and grooving with Wixie, congratulations!

-If you want to become even more of a Wixie rock star this summer, build your expertise with more advanced teacher tools like assessments and the standards grid.
+If you want to become even more of a Wixie rock star, build your expertise with more advanced teacher tools like assessments and the standards grid.
 And if you haven't already, it's time to start sharing the great things you are doing!

 Step 1: Build your knowledge of Wixie features